liangyuRain/mscclpp-public/setup.md

 pip install cupy-cuda12x cmake==3.25.0
 conda install networkx
 ```
+- OpenMPI is recommended.
+One can uninstall and `conda install mpi4py` without `conda-forge` to install openmpi.

 # Build msccl++
 - Remove, create, and move to `build` folder under `mscclpp-public`.